-Mogul has sought justice for Chicago Police torture survivors for the last eighteen years, successfully representing a number of Burge torture survivors in their criminal post-conviction proceedings and in federal civil rights cases.
+Mogul has sought justice for Chicago Police torture survivors for over twenty years, successfully representing a number of Burge torture survivors in their criminal post-conviction proceedings and in federal civil rights cases.
 Mogul served as co-lead counsel in litigation securing legal representation for the Burge torture survivors who remain behind bars in post-conviction proceedings in 2014.
 Mogul also successfully presented the cases to the UN Committee Against Torture (CAT) and the Human Rights Committee in Geneva, Switzerland in 2006, obtaining a specific finding from the CAT calling for the prosecution of the perpetrators and accountability in these cases in May of 2006.

 Mogul drafted the original City Council ordinance providing reparations for the Chicago Police (Burge) torture survivors filed in 2013 on behalf of an organization Mogul initiated and co-founded Chicago Torture Justice Memorials (CTJM).
 On May 6, 2015, the Chicago City Council unanimously passed unprecedented legislation providing reparations to the Burge torture survivors and their family members becoming the first municipality to provide systemic redress for racially motivated police violence.